 SMU Campus Climate

-In this page, we hope to highlight the challenging aspects at SMU that directly affect Christians– These are areas that we, at RUF, are working through the Gospel to improve each and every day for the good of our students and campus at large.
+In this page, we hope to highlight the challenging aspects at SMU that directly affect Christians– These are areas that we, at RUF, are working through the Gospel to improve each and every day for the benefit of our students and campus.

 Religious Agnosticism: "So what about Christianity or God?"